Skip to content

 Bordeaux La Cité du Vin Wine Culture Museum

-This building is easily recognisable and architecturally designed to represent wine pouring into a glass.
+This building is easily recognizable and architecturally designed to represent wine pouring into a glass.

 Spread out over 8 floors the top floor gives you a 360-degree panoramic view of Bordeaux.
 Even if you’re not into wine, you’ll want to visit as it’s so much more than just another museum.